 - Collection expenses: All collection expenses including any legal costs and disbursements on a Solicitor-Client basis incurred by the Manufacturer in collection of overdue accounts will be payable in full by the client.

 - Claims, returns and allowances: No claims for credit will be accepted unless made in writing within 7 days of delivery of goods, except claims for non-delivery, which must be made in writing within 21 days from the date of invoice.
 All claims for credits must refer to the official invoice number and state the reason for the claim.
 No claims will be recognized for custom forgings, special manufactured items and tested/stamped forgings.
-All returns will require a “Goods Return Authorization Number“ which must be obtained from the Manufacturer prior to the goods being returned.
+All returns will require a “Goods Return Authorization Number” which must be obtained from the Manufacturer prior to the goods being returned.
 Any goods without a Goods Return Authorization Number will not be accepted into store and will be immediately returned to the client at the client’s expense.
-All authorized returns will be charged with a 20% restocking fee and the cost of freight at client’s expense and must be accompanied by completed adjustment forms for GST purposes.
-The Manufacturer will pay for freight cost for return of faulty goods.
+All authorized returns, except for turnbuckles and rigging screws, will be charged with a 20% restocking fee.
+Turnbuckles and rigging screws will be charged with a 30% restocking fee.
+The cost of freight will be at the client’s expense and must be accompanied by a completed adjustment form for GST purposes.
+The Manufacturer will pay for freight costs for the return of faulty goods.

 - Carriers consignment note or similar proof of receipt or delivery